All Episodes

 And what are they answering with?

-And Big Bird and trying to cover up the lies told about Benghazi and the death of the ambassador.
+And Big Bird and trying to cover up the lies told about Benghazi and the death of the ambassador?

 They're in a world of hurt right now.

-So what they're gonna have to do.
+So what they're going to have to do.

 Well, it's quite telling that Romney didn't even know any qualified women.

-So you uh ladies, prepare yourselves because your intelligence is going to be perpetually insulted for the rest of the campaign.
+So you ladies, prepare yourselves because your intelligence is going to be perpetually insulted for the rest of the campaign.

 See, that's it.